agalue/opennms-drift-aws/README.md

 * Grafana doesn't support multi-host database connections.
 That means, the solution points to the master PG server.
 If the master server dies, the `grafana.ini` should be manually updated, and Grafana should be restarted on each UI server, unless a VIP and/or a solution like PGBounder or PGPool is used.
 For more information: https://github.com/grafana/grafana/issues/3676

-* This is not a production ready deployment.
-This is just a proof of concept for all the components required to deploy Drift.
-Several changes are required not only on the EC2 instance types, but also on the configuration of all the components to make it production ready.
+* This is just a proof of concept for all the components required to deploy Drift.
+Besides EC2 instance type changes, configuration changes might be required to make this solution production ready.

 * The bootstrap scripts are very simple and are not designed to be re-executed, as they do not perform validations.
 Also, in order to get the runtime version of the scripts, the following command should be executed from the desired instance: